 It’s hard for me to attribute this to the need to have cool stuff, because Louis XIV’s France was a pretty interesting historical moment in its own right.
 And your mission in this zone is to collect a comb and some perfume, which fits better with the Sun King’s effete court than with the more martial Napoleon.
 So, I must reluctantly conclude that Roberta doesn’t know her Louis XIV from her Napoleon.
 She also thinks that Saint Petersburg is in Asia, and that Peter the Great was the husband of Catherine the Great.
 “History books aren’t a lot of fun,” she asserts in the manual.
 Which kind of begs one to wonder why someone who doesn’t like history books is writing a game about history.

 There’s even a limited but surprising amount of kindness (or “user friendliness,” as the manual says over and over; presumably that term had just come into vogue).
 In addition to the game’s being kind enough to tell you when you lose an item in the timestream, the inventory limit, while present, is a very generous 16 items or so.
-And there are technically no mazes, if we restrict the term to rooms that are not laid out so that going north after going south gets you back where you started.
+And there is only one maze, if we restrict the term to rooms that are not laid out so that going north after going south gets you back where you started.

 There are, however, large, tedious-to-map grids of empty rooms in virtually every zone you visit, and the game never tells you which exits from a location are available, forcing you to rely on trial and error.
 (Thank God the Hi-Res engine doesn’t support diagonal exits.)
 Indeed, Time Zone may have the shabbiest ratio of rooms to things to actually do in them in adventure-game history.
 By my count there are 57 items in the game, about the same as each of the first two Zork games — but spread over more than 1300 rooms.
 If anything the ratio feels even worse than that, as you wander through endless “pastures,” “meadows,” “fields,” and “city streets.”
 Actually playing Time Zone feels not like a grand journey through history, but rather a long slog through a whole bunch of nothing.
 No wonder poor Terry Pierce was reduced to tears at having to draw this monotony.